Wage slave exit strategy

 April 27, 2012

 I have put my current knowledge of freeing and empowering know-how from all over the planet into a book.
 This article was a starting point, but there is way way more cool stuff out there.
-My book is called “Generation HEAL”, and you can learn more about it and download it for free on it’s website GenerationHEAL.com, or get a local copy from here.
+My book is called “Millennials Guide “, and you can learn more about it on its page.

 If you’re reading this, then probably you started to suspect that there might be something more to the life than doing some office job which is equivalent to chasing a laser pointer around the floor, with more or less the same tangible benefits.
 Here are some ideas that I stumbled on my way out of computers and into the real life.
 To break the 9-5 pattern of addiction where you replace own emotions with control of external beings or objects, or jumping into accumulation of things, you need few thing sorted out.
 Emotional – wise.